davorg/dmp/chapters/chapter05.md

 Notice how the section that reads the data has been wrapped in a bare block in order to provide a limited scope for the local copy of the
 \$/ variable.
-Also, we have used the g modifier on the substitution command in order to change all occur- rences of Windows.
+Also, we have used the g modifier on the substitution command in order to change all occurrences of Windows.

 All of the power of regular expression substitutions is available to us.
 It would be simple to rewrite our translation program from the